All Episodes

 Do you think they're going to allow California to go bankrupt?

-You think Obama is going to allow a friendly ally like Schwarzenegger to actually end up in paying over this?
+Do you think Obama is going to allow a friendly ally like Schwarzenegger to actually end up in pain over this?

 It's the same thing with Obama.